Oil is heading for the first quarterly decline in two years.. sharp losses today

 Oil is heading for its first quarterly decline in two years due to fears of slowing global economic growth.

-Citi said that demand has fallen due to the intermittent shutdowns of China, while the outlook for the European economy tends to be negative, and higher prices could weaken demand for oil in the United States.
+Citi said that demand has fallen due to the intermittent shutdowns of China, while the outlook for the European economy tends to be negative, and higher prices might weaken demand for oil in the United States.

 The bank added that oil prices are still under selling pressure due to the build-up of stocks.

-Oil prices fell today, Friday, to trade at levels not seen since January, in light of the dollar index reaching its highest level in two decades and concerns about demand with raising interest rates that threaten to push large economies into slack.
+Oil prices fell today, Friday, to trade at levels not seen since January, in light of the dollar index reaching its highest level in two decades and concerns regarding demand with raising interest rates that threaten to push large economies into slack.

 US West Texas Intermediate (WTI) crude contracts for November delivery fell 5.52% to $78.88.
 A barrel of Brent North Sea crude for delivery in the same month fell 4.81% to $86.11.